lishiyo/digital-twin-mem0/README.md

 - Events
 - And more

 Relationships between entities appearing in the same context are also inferred and stored in the knowledge graph.
+The system is particularly good at handling Markdown content, extracting entities from formatted text while ignoring Markdown syntax itself.

 ## Getting Started